Barolo vs. Barbaresco: who will win the contest?

 Fighting without weapons but with tastings!

-Barolo VS Barbaresco: who will win the challenge?
+Barolo VS Barbaresco: Who will win the challenge?
 Many are the wines that our beloved and generous land of Langa produces.
-Still, for sure, the scepter of the king of the Langhe is contended by Barolo and Barbaresco…but, wait a minute, are we talking about the extraordinary wines or the charming villages that bear the same name?
+Still, for sure, the scepter of the king of the Langhe is contested by Barolo and Barbaresco…but, wait a minute, are we talking about the extraordinary wines or the charming villages that bear the same name?

 Barolo vs. Barbaresco: who will win the challenge?